StanJulia/Stan.jl/docs/src/WALKTHROUGH.md

 Above Stanmodel() call creates a default model for sampling.
 Other arguments to Stanmodel() can be found in [`Stanmodel`](@ref)

-The onserved input data is defined below.
+The observed input data is defined below.
 ```
 const bernoullidata = Dict("N" => 10, "y" => [0, 1, 0, 1, 0, 0, 0, 0, 0, 1])
 ```